bipeshrajsubedi/DSA-Programs/README.md

-This repo. contains basic data structures program with simple implemeantation.
+This repo. contains basic data structures program (in C and Python) with simple implementation.